 Welcome back to Top Shelf NHL Prospects, the daily column that brings you the next crop of professional hockey players.
 Each day I will bring you a new player profile or topical article in the lead-up to the 2015 NHL Draft.
 Be sure to bookmark the site, follow me on Twitter, and spread the word for the site that will bring you analytical and critical profiles and scouting reports!
 Last Word On Sports is your new headquarters for everything “NHL Draft”!
 For a Complete Listing of all our 2015 Draft Articles Click here.

 Its almost here, draft day.
 With 75 NHL Draft scouting reports in the books, I now make a number of short write-ups over the next two days to take us over three full rounds worth of prospects (at least on my best player available chart).
 If history is any indication though, some of these players will get taken in the fourth, fifth, and sixth rounds, and in my opinion, will be big-time steals at those picks.

 #76 Nicolas Roy, Center, shoots Right, Height 6.04 — Weight 195, Chicoutimi Sagueneens, QMJHL

 More was expected out of the 2013 QMJHL’s draft number one overall pick, but he’s slid down draft boards all season long.
 He put up just 16 goals and 50 points this year.
 The size is there, the stickhandling and passing skills are there, he even has a decent shot.
-However there are some questions if he has the hockey sense to put it all together offensively.
-There are also major concers about his skating ability.
-Roy does play a committed two-way game though, and might end up a bottom six NHL player even with those concerns.
+However, there are some questions if he has the hockey sense to put it all together offensively.
+There are also major concerns about his skating ability.
+Roy does play a committed two-way game though and might end up a bottom-six NHL player even with those concerns.
 He did have a very good tournament at the Under 18s, which raised his stock.